vzhestkov/venvjail/bundle.md

 ## Python & Salt bundle

-### 1. Created first builds of python38 for Ubuntu 20.04/18.04/16.04
+### Created first builds of python38 for Ubuntu 20.04/18.04/16.04
 There are a number of issues fixed and some issues still present, but in general build is successful for all distributions.

 Fixed issues:
 - A list of `Substitute:` defined in the project configuration (systemsmanagement:saltstack:bundle:python) to solve Ubuntu dependencies.
 - `dash` is used with the link to `sh` instead on `bash`.
 It leads to the improper macro resolving by `debbuild` (text substitution with `%(...)` often produces empty string).
 Fixed by creating `dash2bash` dummy package (it's just fixing `sh` link to `bash` on installation, need to be added as a required for `deb` package build).
-- `bcond` macroses not working the right way by default.
+- `bcond...` macroses not working the right way by default.
 Most probably due to the missing `%global` difinitions of appropriate values.
   Was solved by workaround in `spec`:
   ```
   %if "%_repository" == "xUbuntu_20.04" ||  "%_repository" == "xUbuntu_18.04" || "%_repository" == "xUbuntu_16.04"